 For more information about the class, please click here.

 Forever Young Choir

 Forever Young is a senior rock ensemble inspired by the documentary Young@Heart.
 Unlike many traditional senior choirs, Forever Young learns contemporary and classic rock songs that are unfamiliar to many members.Forever Young assists choir members in bridging the generation gap through music.

+The program breaks for the summer and commences, again, the first Monday after Labor Day for two semesters.
 For more information about the class, please contact Myra Hyatt, Forever Young Coordinator, at 913.588.2365.

 Do you wonder where your donations are going?
 Watch this video made by the National Parkinson Foundation Heartland.

 The World Parkinson Congress shared a video of NPF President/CEO Joyce Oberdorf.
 Click the image below to watch.